LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-say.md

 &nbsp;

-A circus's end, a theater's sin, the lie is not a lie, is game is not a game, from the character, I'm not detached, I'm really screaming.
+A circus's end, a theater's sin, the lie is not a lie, the game is not a game, from the character, I'm not detached, I'm really screaming.

 &nbsp;